alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 the same behavior, however in Scala we can specify that we want the [Manifest](http://www.scala-lang.org/api/current/index.html#scala.reflect.Manifest) for our type T, which will give us access to the erasure of T at runtime.
-We can use the name of type T in composing our key.
-Pretty neat huh?
+Thus we can use the name of type T in composing our key.

-So these will now work with no cast exceptions:
+So these will now work with no cast exceptions, because the 2 calls to cache will work on 2 different keys:

 {% highlight scala %}
 // key will be ... some-string::String